-Since most of the POs work at the local level and do not have much access to global policies and conventions, Mr. Piyush of Toxics Link, explained to them about the global policy conventions such as SAICM, Stockholm, Basel, Rotterdam and Minamata and linked their on-the groundwork to these policies.
+Since most of the POs work at the local level and do not have much access to global policies and conventions, Mr. Piyush Mohapatra of Toxics Link explained to them about the global policy conventions such as SAICM, Stockholm, Basel, Rotterdam and Minamata and linked their on-the ground work to these policies.

-Findings of the IPEN PO survey were discussed by the Regional Coordinator, Tripti Arora.
+Findings of the IPEN PO survey were discussed by IPEN's Regional Coordinator for South Asia, Tripti Arora.
 She mentioned how waste and pesticides were identified as the two critical work areas of the region; she also highlighted the expertise amongst the pool of POs in the region.
 She further asked the participants about how the engagement of the POs could be enhanced which led to a fruitful discussion during the meeting.

 The meeting discussed a number of technical issues on which POs are working on such as Chemicals in toys (Mr. Ram, CEPHED, Nepal); Endocrine Disrupting Chemicals (Dr. Prashant, Toxics Link); Lead Elimination and Safety (Ms. Priti, Toxics Link); Lead in Paint (Mr. Dhiraj, Leaders, Nepal); Mercury and Coal (Mr. Hemantha, CEJ, Sri Lanka); Mercury in Dentistry (Ms. Siddika, ESDO, Bangladesh); Bio-medical waste (Mr. Satish, Toxics Link); E-waste (Ms. Priti, Toxics Link); Promoting Sustainable Agriculture (Mr. Suranjan, Green Movement, Sri Lanka), Sustainable Agriculture (Mr. Krishna, Abhivyakti Foundation); Environmental Journalism (Mr. Arjun, NEFEJ, Nepal); POPs and Toxics Recycling (Lee Bell, IPEN); Antimicrobial resistance (David Sutherland, WHO) and Plastic Toxic Liabilities (Bjorn Beeler, IPEN).